Apache-Software-Productions/ASP-Licenses/README.md

 # QUAKTECH License
-A collection of software licenses originally forked from the MIT license (Great fucking license btw)
+A collection of software licenses originally forked from the MIT license (Great license btw)